 This is just the way dogs play when they are growing up, especially when they are in a litter.

-An untrained puppy may try to play by biting because it’s an instinctual behavior; however, there are many things we can do as owners before resorting back to basic training techniques such as positive reinforcement training.
+An untrained puppy may try to play by biting, just like how sometimes dogs bite another dog’s legs. because it’s an instinctual behavior; however, there are many things we can do as owners before resorting back to basic training techniques such as positive reinforcement training.

 It should also be noted that while some people find this behavior cute, others don’t enjoy being around dogs due solely because they feel uncomfortable being around such playful creatures.

-Some other theories suggest that your puppy is asserting dominance.
+Some other theories suggest that your puppy is asserting dominance, just like when a dog tries to hump your hand.

 In the wild, dominant dogs will act as a leader and control other animals in their group.